 Her research efforts have identified the mutations that cause several other pigmentation traits in horses and her team recently identified the first known genetic risk factor for ocular squamous cell carcinoma in horses.

-Dr. Bellone’s research team, which involves collaboration with other scientists at UC Davis and around the globe, is investigating the genetics of several pigmentation phenotypes and/or ocular disorders, as well as contributing to efforts to better understand the functional elements of the horse genome.
+Dr. Bellone’s research team, which involves collaboration with other scientists at UC Davis and around the globe, is investigating the genetics of several pigmentation phenotypes and ocular disorders across horse breeds, as well as contributing to efforts to better understand the functional elements of the horse genome.
+She and her team are also investigating genetic diversity and health traits, specifically in the Standardbred horse.

 The primary goal of this research program is to develop tools that will assist animal breeders, owners, and clinicians with informed mating and management decisions by understanding the biological mechanisms behind several complex heritable traits.